Skip to main content

 ✅ Snapshot-based withdrawal becomes the only supported method.

-Retrieve state slot IDs
+Retrieve account state proof

 val state_slot_ids = hbridge.get_state_slot_ids_for_address(